dsfields/spleen-node/README.md

 ## Motivation

-Representing complex filter expressions is a fairly common problem for API developers.
+Representing dynamic complex filter expressions is a fairly common problem for API developers.
 There are a variety of methods commonly used by teams, and they all have their pros and cons...

 * Use the query string to pass in filter criteria.<br />
   __Pros:__ Very easy to implement.
 Universally understood.<br />